 If your kid is worried about an impending transition like a new babysitter, a new job, a new school, a new baby on the way, a new house, or a sick grandparent, you can’t expect him to express his thoughts nicely.

 If you have an idea about his worries, speak with him during a calm moment, such as a long drive or bedtime.

 Don’t disregard their worries, but let him know what they can do about it.
 Talk to him with honesty, but also be positive and with authority.

 5 Things You Can Do If Your Child Is Defiant and Disrespectful

 At some point in a parent’s life, you need to deal with your child being defiant or disrespectful.
 Whether they are only ignoring your requests or started insulting and cursing you, your children will sometimes disrespectfully express themselves.

-So, you should understand that this is not your fault and comes for different reasons.
-Don’t worry because, with the appropriate approach, you can correct the defiant and disrespectful behavior of your child.
+So, it would be best to understand that this is not your fault and comes for different reasons.
+Don’t worry because, with the appropriate approach, you can correct your child’s defiant and disrespectful behavior.

 Don’t Force It

 Avoid saying, “I’m the parent, so you need to respect me!” because it will mostly backfire on you.